 basic steps today for a healthier heart.

-never smoked, don’t start.
-Among its copious negative health
+If you have never smoked, don’t start.
+Among its copious

-effects, smoking is a direct cause of heart disease.
-In fact,
+negative health effects, smoking is a direct cause of heart disease.

-women who smoke are anywhere from two to six times more likely
+In fact, women who smoke are anywhere from two to six times more

-to suffer a heart attack than non-smoking women.
-And the risks
+likely to suffer a heart attack than non-smoking women.
+And the

 - Follow our guidelines for heart

-should eat more whole grains, vegetables, beans, greens, fruits,
+whole grains, vegetables, beans, greens, fruits, fish, seeds

-fish, seeds and yogurts and avoid foods that are rich in fats,
+and yogurts and avoid foods that are rich in fats, especially

-especially the bad fats found in fried foods and certain snack
+the bad fats found in fried foods and certain snack foods.

-activity and exercise in your life is an excellent way to get
+more physical activity and exercise in your life is an excellent

-your heart in shape.
-According to the American Heart Association,
+way to get your heart in shape.
+According to the American Heart

-you should aim for 30 minutes of moderate intensity activity
+Association, you should aim for 30 minutes of moderate intensity

-right and exercising regularly, you will be able to maintain
+and exercising regularly, you will be able to maintain a healthy

-a healthy weight.
-Keep an eye on your weight to help gauge your
+weight.
+Keep an eye on your weight to help gauge your heart health,

-heart health, but remember that all body types are different.
+but remember that all body types are different.
+Obesity and overweight

-Obesity and overweight are key contributors to heart disease
+are key contributors to heart disease and death–both are

-what your numbers mean, and then make sure you ask your physician
+mean, and then make sure you ask your physician to regularly

-to regularly check your blood pressure, blood cholesterol, BMI
+check your blood pressure, blood cholesterol, BMI and blood glucose.